brave-experiments/off-the-record-ietf-spec/draft-sahib-httpbis-off-the-record.md

 The scope of the OTR session is defined as the requesting site's registered domain.
 Sites request an Off-The-Record session by including the `Request-OTR` header in the initial navigation request.
 On receiving this header, a client MAY ask for the user's consent before initiating an OTR session for the site (see {{consent}}).

+A header field value of `?0` i.e. false is treated as if the header was not present.

 <!-- TODO: can a site opt-out of OTR mode? how does it stop being in OTR mode? -->

 <!-- TODO: If the client is already in an OTR session for the site when it receives the `Request-OTR` header for the same site, the client SHOULD use the same session; optionally, a client MAY create a new OTR session for a site after a timeout.